LDprg/smartauto/README.md

 SmartAuto is very similar to homeassistant on the surface, but takes a lot of different design choices, to fix many inconveniences of homeassistant.
 Modularity and performance as well as reliability are the main focus points of SmartAuto

+### Simplicity

+SmartAuto is designed to be easy and straight forward to use.
+Homeassistant for example complicates writing plugins (or integrations) alot by abstracting and heavily relying on python specific features.
+SmartAuto keeps interfaces simple with grpc and secure with its rust backend.

 ### Modularity

 SmartAuto is easily extendable and integrable by using grpc for a general interface between plugins, frontend's, automation's and external application.